Call for solidarity with United Methodist Church in Mozambique

 Homes under repair are covered with blue emergency tarps or still open to the sky weeks after Cyclone Idai tore through Beira, Mozambique.
-PHOTO: MIKE DUBOSE, UM NEWS.
+(PHOTO: MIKE DUBOSE, UM NEWS)

-The United Methodist Church in Mozambique is in urgent need of prayer and other signs of solidarity as the southern African country experiences continuing civil unrest and renewed destruction from cyclones and flooding.
+ATLANTA — The United Methodist Church in Mozambique is in urgent need of prayer and other signs of solidarity as the southern African country experiences continuing civil unrest and renewed destruction from cyclones and flooding.

 Reports coming to the General Board of Global Ministries indicate extensive displacement of people and widespread fear as a result of the actions of armed Islamist groups and clashes between those groups and the Mozambique military, aided by Portugal.
 The clashes, which started two months ago, are particularly intense in the North Annual Conference.